mxmlnwbr/send-mails/README.md

 **Send-Mails** is a Python-based email-sending utility that enables you to easily send emails using SMTP servers.
 This project supports environment-based configuration and allows sending both plain text and multipart messages.

-## Features

-- **SMTP Support**: Works with configurable SMTP servers.
-- **Environment Variables**: Securely stores sensitive credentials.
-- **Multipart Emails**: Supports plain text and HTML content.
-- **Ease of Use**: A simple and clean function for sending emails.

 ## Prerequisites

 - Python 3.7 or higher
-- A valid SMTP account (e.g., Gmail, Outlook)
+- A valid SMTP account (e.g., Infomaniak, Gmail, Outlook)
-- The `dotenv` package for managing environment variables
+- Poetry

 ## Installation